vkdolea/age-system/README.md

 - Complication tracker (Modern AGE Companion).
 - Churn tracker (The Expanse RPG).
 - Right Clicking the Age Roller icon will roll 1d6 (use Left Click + Alt to modify the standard 3d6 roll).
+- Added 2 new color sets for character sheet.
+- Added Spaceship Features item, to add Qualities and Flaws to spaceships.
+#### Fix
+- Fixed bug preventing MCE editor to enter editing mode in some Item sheets.

 ### 0.5.1 [2021-03-25]
 #### Fix